zambezi/project/CONTRIBUTING.md

 Issues
 ------

 Issues and enhancement requests are very welcome, as well as general discussion.
-Please follow our code of conduct, as explained later in this document, by being respectful and inclusive in your contributions.
+Simply [create a new issue](//github.com/zambezi/project/issues/new) to get the discussion started!

 Contributing
 ------------